feathersui/feathersui-starling/documentation/help/markdown/radio.md

 A skinned `Radio` component usually has no background (or a transparent one) and the touch states of the radio are displayed through the icon skins.
 For full details about what skin and style properties are available, see the [Radio API reference](../api-reference/feathers/controls/Radio.html).

 As mentioned above, `Radio` is a subclass of `Button`.
-For more detailed information about the skinning options available to `Radio`, see [How to use the Button component](button.html).
+For more detailed information about the skinning options available to `Radio`, see [How to use the Feathers `ToggleButton` component](toggle-button.html).

 ### Targeting a Radio in a theme